sensebox/books/osem/apidoc-markdown_template.md

-The openSenseMap provides a REST API, which can be used to query data and post data.
+The openSenseMap provides a REST API, which can be used to query & post senseBox metadata & measurements.
 The endpoint is [`https://api.opensensemap.org/`](https://api.opensensemap.org/).

-This documentation can also be found [here](http://sensebox.github.io/openSenseMap-API) in a improved layout.
+This documentation can also be found [here](http://sensebox.github.io/openSenseMap-API) with an improved layout.

 ---